bloominstituteoftechnology/Precourse/Lesson6-JS-III/homework/README.md

 For more information about Lambda School's six month CS program visit: https://lambdaschool.com

-Arrays are objects that hold collections of values. f
+Arrays are objects that hold collections of values.